jeroenrijsdijk/concertina/README.md

 ## History

-Originally written in Ruby in 2015–2018 under the name **MUPHIN**.
-Refactored and ported to a web tool in 2024.
+Originally written in Ruby in 2015–2018.
+Refactored and ported to a web tool in 2026, with Claude AI.

 ## License

-MIT License — Copyright (c) 2024 MUPHIN
+MIT License — Copyright (c) 2015-2026 Jeroen Rijsdijk

 ## Support